This post may contain affiliate links.

 Ashley Mann spent three years living full time in a 38-foot, 5th-wheel RV with her husband Josiah and their cat, Kitty.
 Her favorite thing about RV life is the challenge of finding the perfect way to organize a space, and she loves seeing all the creative and clever ways people come up with to customize their RVs.

 A note from Ashley, founder of RV Inspiration: When my husband and I were first shopping for an RV in 2016, we toured many fifth wheel toy haulers.
-I saw potential to turn the garage area of a toy hauler into a cozy living space, but I had never seen anyone do it the way I had envisioned until I came across some photos of Meg's RV, which she offered to share with RV Inspiration's readers.
+I saw the potential to turn the garage area of a toy hauler into a cozy living space, but I had never seen anyone do it the way I had envisioned until I came across some photos of Meg’s RV, which she offered to share with RV Inspiration’s readers.

 I hope seeing the “Before” and “After” photos of Meg’s RV makeover will inspire you and show you that a toy hauler garage is really a blank slate that can be turned into whatever you need it to be!